 Choosing To Lease Or Buy

 In deciding whether to lease or buy commercial property for your business, it’s important to know the risks as well as the advantages.
 While purchasing commercial real estate can be a smart investment, keep in mind two caveats:

 - Be extra careful when considering the location.
 Today’s trendy neighborhoods may be not so popular several years down the line.
 New developments spring up catering to desirable demographics, yet fail at sustaining long-term interest.

 - Be aware of the extra strain that purchasing a property may put on your cash flow.
 Be sure to allow for dry years or downward turns in the economy.
 In the event of unexpected events or expenses, you want to be confident you’ll be able to handle your obligations.

 Contact Our Experienced Real Estate Attorneys

 When considering a property for your business, whether you are looking to lease or buy, you want someone on your side looking out for your best interests.
 At Cavallo & Cavallo, our experienced New York real estate attorneys can help you to get the commercial property your business needs to thrive.
-With offices in the Bronx and New Rochelle, we’re your neighborhood law firm.
+With offices in the Bronx and Westchester, we’re your neighborhood law firm.
 We’ll provide efficient and effective legal service to handle all your real estate needs.
 Call us today.